-Leonard M. Tannenbaum, our chief executive officer and the chief executive officer of our investment adviser, has led the investment of over \$6 billion in small and mid-sized companies and the origination of over 180 investment transactions since 1998.
-Our investment adviser also currently serves as the investment adviser to Fifth Street Senior Floating Rate Corp. ("FSFR") in addition to various other private fund vehicles.
-FSFR is a business development company focused on making senior loans to middle market companies that bear interest on the basis of a floating base lending rate as compared to our more general primary investment focus on debt and equity investments in small and mid-sized companies in addition to various privately held funds.
+Our investment adviser also currently serves as the investment adviser to Fifth Street Senior Floating Rate Corp. ("FSFR"), a business development company focused on making senior loans to middle market companies that bear interest on the basis of a floating base lending rate as compared to our primary investment focus which is more generally on debt and equity investments in small and mid-sized companies.
 However, there may be overlap in terms of our targeted investments.
-See "- Material Conflicts of Interest."
+See "Certain Relationships and Related Party Transactions."

-The key principals and members of senior management of our investment adviser are Leonard M. Tannenbaum, our chief executive officer and our investment adviser's chief executive officer, Bernard D. Berman, our chairman and our investment adviser's co-president, Ivelin M. Dimitrov, our chief investment officer and the chief investment officer of our investment adviser, Alexander C. Frank, the chief operating officer and chief financial officer of our investment adviser, Todd G. Owens, our president and our investment adviser's co-president, and Richard A. Petrocelli, our chief financial officer.
+The key principals and members of senior management of our investment adviser are Mr. Tannenbaum, our chief executive officer and our investment adviser's managing partner, Bernard D. Berman, our president, secretary and a partner of our investment adviser, Ivelin M. Dimitrov, our chief investment officer and a partner of our investment adviser, Juan E. Alva, a partner of our investment adviser, Sunny K. Khorana, a partner of our investment adviser, Casey J. Zmijeski, a partner of our investment adviser, Alexander C. Frank, our chief financial officer and a partner of our investment adviser, and Frederick D. Buffone, a managing director of our investment adviser.